 Vienna is the original parish seat for Lincoln Parish which has since changed to Ruston.
 Located just north of Ruston, Vienna has a great indoor sports center called The Zone and the beautiful wedding and event space White Oak Venue.

-Choudrant is home to Squire Creek Country Club and was the host of 2015 USGA Women’s Mid-Amateur Golf Championship.
+Choudrant is home to Squire Creek Country Club, featuring an 18-hole golf course designed by Tom Fazio.
 The historic Hwy 80 Byway runs through the heart of the village and near the town's park that hosts events and community days in the park.

 Village of Choudrant